Mariano Que

-Mariano Que (14 August 1921 – 14 April 2017) was a Chinese Filipino businessman best known for being the founder of the pharmacy chain Mercury Drug.
+Mariano Que (14 August 1921 – 14 April 2017) was a Chinese Filipino businessman and the founder of the pharmacy chain Mercury Drug.

 Background

 Born in 1921, Que worked as an employee at Farmacia Central, a major pharmacy owned by Jose Tee Han Kee along Calle Rosario (now Quintin Paredes Street) in Manila, prior to the onset of World War II.
 He was orphaned during the Japanese occupation of the Philippines.

-After the war ended in 1945, Que bought -worth of Sulfathiazole pills.
-He sold these drugs in single doses and using his savings decided to buy an assortment of medicine which he later peddled through a pushcart.
-He would eventually found Mercury Drug in Bambang on March 1, 1945.
-Mercury Drug would open its second store in 1963.
-In 1972, Mercury would acquire the Tropical Hut fast-food and supermarket chain.
+After the war ended in 1945, Que bought worth of Sulfathiazole pills.
+He sold these drugs in single doses and, using his savings, bought an assortment of medicine which he peddled through a pushcart.
+He founded Mercury Drug in Bambang on March 1, 1945.
+Mercury Drug opened its second store in 1963.
+In 1972, Mercury Drug acquired the Tropical Hut fast-food and supermarket chain.

-Mercury expanded outside Metro Manila with the acquisition of Medical Center Drug Corporation, a medical supplies and equipment manufacturer, in 1976.
+Mercury Drug expanded outside Metro Manila with the acquisition of Medical Center Drug Corporation, a medical supplies and equipment manufacturer, in 1976.

-Que's daughter Vivian Azcona, would take over Mercury and become company president, following Que's retirement.
+Que's daughter, Vivian Azcona, took over Mercury Drug and became company president following Que's retirement.